Rosalind Franklin University of Medicine and Science: Chicago Medical School

 Chicago Medical School (CMS), founded in 1912, confers clinical degrees.
 The entering class each year contains approximately 190 students.
 During the first two years, students enrolled at CMS study a core of basic sciences that include biochemistry and molecular biology, cell biology and anatomy, microbiology and immunology, and many more.
-The students then transition to clinical experiences for their third and fourth years.
-CMS students have completed rotations in anesthesiology, emergency medicine, neurology, OB/GYN, pediatrics, surgery, and many other specialties.
 Upon completion of coursework, students are awarded a Doctorate of Medicine (MD).

 Chicago Medical School had accreditation issues in 2004 and again in 2013, when it was placed on probation by the Liaison Committee on Medical Education.
 In February 2014, the LCME determined that the school's areas of concern are no longer in non-compliance.
 The LCME is the major accrediting body for educational programs at medical schools in the United States and Canada.

 College of Health Professions

 The College of Health professions (CHP) was founded as the School of Related Health Sciences in 1970 and took on its present name in 2004.
-It is a professional school that offers masters and doctoral programs in interprofessional healthcare studies, nurse anesthesia, nutrition, pathologist's assistant, doctor of physical therapy, physician assistant, psychology, biomedical sciences, health administration, and health promotion and wellness.
+It is a professional school that offers masters and doctoral programs in interprofessional healthcare studies, nutrition, pathologists' assistant, doctor of physical therapy, physician assistant, psychology, biomedical sciences, health administration, and health promotion and wellness.